Benefits of I-Corps

 Team Roles

 The Technical Lead (TL) is usually the primary inventor of the technology and can be either a faculty member, post-doc, or some cases a graduate student.
-In some cases, the inventor or principal investigator may act as the EL for two-person teams.
 For community-based teams (those that do not come from a university or federal lab/agency), the EL may be any team member other than the Industry Mentor.
 Any team may choose to have more than one EL with prior approval from the teaching team.

 The Industry Mentor (IM)